 A two-pronged approach was used to identify survey locations.
 First, The Nature Conservancy (TNC) identified 100 random locations around the island that were located in one of four habitat types: Acropora palmata framework, gorgonian hardgrounds, gorgonian slope and hard coral framework.
 These sites were provided to a local dive operator for his recommendations.
 Using habitat maps, he identified each of the known dive sites around the island that contain hard corals.
 Many of the sites identified by TNC ended up being impractical for survey as they were located in very shallow water (<2 m depth) within dead Acropora patches.
 Two of these were examined, but because of the lack of live coral, similarity, and difficulty accessing them due to high wave action, the remainder were not examined.
-Ultimately, each of the sites identified by TNC and additional hardground areas that were identified through exploration.
+Ultimately, each of the sites recommended by the dive operator were surveyed, with gaps in coverage filled in with sites identified by TNC and additional hardground areas that were identified through exploration.